Diocese of Saint Cloud: 2000 to 2020

+2020 to present

-In May 2020, the bankruptcy court agreed to the diocese bankruptcy plan, which included a $22.5 million settlement plan for 70 sexual abuse survivors.
+In May 2020, the diocese reached a $22.5 million settlement plan for 70 sexual abuse survivors.
 The same day, Bishop Kettler apologized to the victims for the harm they suffered.
 He said that he remained committed to "assist in the healing of all those who have been hurt."
-In 2022, the diocese published an update list of diocesan clergy with credible accusations of sexual abuse of minors.
+In 2022, the diocese published an updated list of diocesan clergy with credible accusations of sexual abuse of minors.